unitaryfoundation/qlass/CONTRIBUTING.md

 ## Development Workflow
 We recommend the following development workflow, in order to do some checks locally and facilitate the code review.
 ### Running Tests
+Please add tests if you edit or add new code to the source code.
+You can then check the results simply with
 ```bash
 uv run pytest
 ```